TerranMechworks/mech3doc/docs/mech3msg.md

 # Message table/translations (Mech3Msg)

+This file is known as:
+* `messages.dll` in Recoil
+* `Mech3Msg.dll` in MechWarrior 3 and Pirate's Moon
+* `Strings.dll` in Crimson Skies (this one is different)

-The `Mech3Msg.dll` contains localised strings that are used by the game engine for displaying either English, German, or French text.
+These files contain localised strings that are used by the game engine for displaying either English, German, or French text.
 Some of these strings are referred to by message keys (`MSG_`) in e.g. reader files.

-## Investigation
+## Investigation (MW3)

 `Mech3Msg.dll` has a single export: